Tutorial: Modeling and Simulation of Fiber Amplifiers and Lasers

 Even though the technical details for ultrashort pulse propagation are rather complicated, a powerful simulation software makes it relatively simple for the user to calculate and simulate such things.
 The software must be provided with suitable fiber data concerning dispersion and nonlinearities, and also the user must usually determine the numerical parameters for representing the pulses – for example, the width of the temporal traces, the number of sampling points and the center wavelength.
 These together determine the frequency (or wavelength) range which can be numerically represented.

 A good software tool cannot only do such calculations reliably and quickly, but also conveniently display the calculated results.
 As an example, Figure 5 shows the interactive pulse display window of the RP Fiber Power software, which makes it easy to inspect pulses at any point within the fiber.
-However, interactive window should not be the only way to access the data; one should also have scripting capabilities for efficient control and data processing.
+However, an interactive window should not be the only way to access the data; our software also uses a very versatile Power Form for ultrafast amplifiers.
+Even complex multi-stage amplifier systems can be quite easily simulated with that.

 Requirements for Some Example Cases